wtraylor/modular_megafauna_model/doxygen/herbiv_objectorientation.md

 ## Good Programming Practice ## {#sec_good_practice}

+### Information Hiding ### {#sec_information_hiding}
+Information or data hiding means that any parts that may be subject to later changes in the software design must not be accessible from other modules or from clients.
+Only the very necessary access may be granted in well-defined, minimal interfaces.

+Always assume the worst: If access is given to any other part of the software, that part may change it in unpredictable ways!

+Declaring class members `private` (**encapsulation**) is one way to data hiding.

 ### Rule of Three ### {#sec_rule_of_three}
 If a class explicitely defines at least one of the following methods, it should most likely also define the other ones: